questdb/questdb.io/blog/2020-07-22-influxdb-lp-on-tcp.md

 `iot,dev_id=THP002,dev_loc=Apex,dev_name=BME280 temp_c=23.18,altitude=93.10,humidity=52.16,pressure=1002.12`

 And yes, I rounded those values.
 But you'll notice that I did not add a `timestamp` value.
 In this case, it's because I am sending the values from a small, embedded sensor device that really doesn't have a great sense of time.
-By sening the ILP without a `timestamp` I'm telling the database itself to add one for me, using the arrival time as the `timestamp`.
+By sending the ILP without a `timestamp` I'm telling the database itself to add one for me, using the arrival time as the `timestamp`.

 ## Database structure